Volkswagen successfully defends itself against high GDPR fine and warnings

 Categories:

-The GDPR proceedings against Volkswagen come to a rather curious end.
-The automotive group has appealed against both a fine of 4.3 million euros and several warnings from the State Commissioner for Data Protection of Lower Saxony (LfD).
-The Regional Court of Hanover collected the fine again as it was unable to establish a serious GDPR violation.
-The public prosecutor's office ultimately had to withdraw the appeal against the judgment due to a missing signature.
+The GDPR proceedings against Volkswagen end rather curiously.
+The automotive group is both against a Fine of 4.3 million euros as well as against several warnings issued by the State Commissioner for Data Protection.
+Data protection Lower Saxony (LfD).
+The Regional Court of Hanover Fine was overturned as it was unable to establish a serious GDPR violation.
+The public prosecutor's office ultimately had to withdraw its appeal against the ruling due to a missing signature.
 More interesting from a legal perspective, however, is the ruling by the Hanover Administrative Court.
 The court ruled in favor of VW in two out of five cases.

 Reappraisal of the diesel scandal with data protection consequences